Constellation-Labs/constellation/README.md

 3. Interact with app via the API
 By default this is
 http://localhost:9000.
-Look at API.scala for endpoints.
+Look at the file _API.scala_ for endpoints.

 ### Docker execution
 This is assuming you have docker already set up.

 #### Install docker locally
-We make use of the [Docker](https://www.docker.com/) toolset.
+We make use of the [docker](https://www.docker.com/) toolset.

-*For now this installation is not covered here in detai*
+Note: *For now this installation is not covered here in detai*

 **We will publish docker images to dockerhub soon(ish).**